zzx66699/Coursera/Meta_marketing_analytics/01 Marketing analytics foundation.md

 - planning and forecasting
 - evaluating marketing effectiveness
 - marketing optimization
+  - adjust your marketing mix
+  - optimize within a channel
+  - use testing to optimize
 - optimize the sales funnel (reduce the number of people drop out)
   - awareness
   - interest